 Latest posts by Donncha Hughes (see all)

 Google documents are great.
 I particularly like Google Forms – very easy to embed into your website as per this blog post.
 Of the other Google docs, Google Slides (formerly called Google Presentations) is similar to PowerPoint.
 This post will explain how to embed a Google presentation which is stored publicly on your Google Drive so that it displays (with all animations working) on your WordPress site.
-It is a valid alternative to Slideshare for that reason.
-To see the output simply look at the Social Media Workshop page on this site.
+It is a valid alternative to Slideshare for that reason… see example at end of this post.

 Embed Google Presentation